ArianeBeaudin/arianebeaudin.github.io/now.md

-I am studying in Software engineering at l’École des technologies supérieures de Montréal.
+I am studying in Software engineering at l’École de technologie supérieure de Montréal.

 I am currently unemployed as I am working on multiple personal projects, namely a sci-fi piece whose title is for now *Do Androids Dream of Social Justice*?